levelten/google-analytics-in/readme.txt

 == Why this Plugin ==

-The [IntelligenceWP](https://wordpress.org/plugins/intelligence) project leverages the GADWP plugin for core Google Analtyics integrations.
+The [IntelligenceWP](https://wordpress.org/plugins/intelligence) project leverages the GADWP plugin for core Google Analytics integrations.

-After the Google Analytics Dashboard for WordPress changed maintainers, users expressed concern over the new auth process and sharing Google API keys and analytics data.
+After the Google Analytics Dashboard for WordPress changed maintainers, users expressed concern over the new auth process proving 3rd party access to Google API keys and analytics data.

-The Google Analytics IN uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.
+Google Analytics IN uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.

 == Credits ==